-A. FINANCIAL INDUSTRY ACTIVITIES

-Neither the Firm nor any of its management persons are currently registered as a broker-dealer or a registered representative of a broker-dealer.

-B. FINANCIAL INDUSTRY AFFILIATIONS

-Neither the Firm nor any of its management persons are registered as a future commission merchant, commodity pool operator, a commodity trading advisor, or an associated person of the foregoing entities.

-C. OTHER MATERIAL RELATIONSHIPS
+- A. FINANCIAL INDUSTRY ACTIVITIES The Firm is not currently registered as a broker-dealer.
+One employee of the Firm is maintaining a registered representative license with a broker dealer. - B. FINANCIAL INDUSTRY AFFILIATIONS Neither the Firm nor any of its management persons are registered as a future commission merchant, commodity pool operator, a commodity trading advisor, or an associated person of the foregoing entities. - C. OTHER MATERIAL RELATIONSHIPS

 David Dziekanski is the CEO and CIO of Quantify Chaos, LLC.
-Foursight Capital Partners and UniqueOpp Capital Manager are Exempt Reporting Advisers, controlled by David Dziekanski, and are therefore deemed to be affiliates of Quantify Chaos.
-Additionally, David acts as manager in the following entities: BW Partnership, DMD 4SCP LLC, Dame Ventures II LLD, Dame Ventures LLC, BW Partnership II, Green South Carolina Opportunity Zone Fund 2018-2019, and WKS B, LLC.
+Foursight Capital Partners is an Exempt Reporting Adviser, controlled by David Dziekanski.
+Additionally, David acts as manager in the following entities: UniqueOpp Capital Manager, BW Partnership, DMD 4SCP LLC, Dame Ventures II LLD, Dame Ventures LLC, BW Partnership II, Green South Carolina Opportunity Zone Fund 2018-2019, and WKS B, LLC.
 Although these entities meet the definition of "affiliate" as per the SEC for Form ADV disclosure purposes, the businesses of these entities are not intertwined.
-The CCO will monitor these and other affiliation arrangements periodically in conjunction with the personal securities review to identify and mitigate any potential emergent conflicts of interest.
+The CCO monitors these and other affiliation arrangements periodically in conjunction with the personal securities review to identify and mitigate any potential emergent conflicts of interest.